Last verified: 17 days ago

 Pumpkin Seed

-Also known as: Cucurbita pepo, pumpkin seed oil, PSO, pumpkin seed extract
+Also known as: Cucurbita pepo, pumpkin seed oil, PSO, pepita

-360 mg twice daily (oil) for BPH; doses vary by condition
+360 mg (oil) twice daily for BPH; no established dose for other uses

 What the Science Says

-Pumpkin seed oil is a natural oil pressed from the seeds of Cucurbita pepo.
-Clinical trials suggest it may modestly reduce urinary symptoms in men with benign prostatic hyperplasia (BPH), though it works more slowly and less powerfully than the prescription drug tamsulosin.
-Early research also shows it may support hair regrowth in women with pattern hair loss, and a combination formula containing pumpkin seed extract helped reduce urinary incontinence symptoms in women over 90 days.
+Pumpkin seed oil is a fatty-acid-rich oil pressed from the seeds of Cucurbita pepo.
+Clinical trials suggest it can modestly reduce urinary symptoms in men with benign prostatic hyperplasia (BPH) and may support hair regrowth in women with pattern hair loss.
+A combination formula containing pumpkin seed extract also showed benefit for urinary incontinence in women, though most studies are small and more research is needed.

 What It Doesn't Do